zouanchao/UI-TARS-desktop/CONTRIBUTING.md

 │
-├── packages                # Packages or Modules or SDK for UI-TARS Desktop │   ├── action-parser       # Action parser for parsing UI-TARS model output into actions │   ├── electron-ipc        # Electron IPC for communication between main and renderer processes │   ├── shared              # Shared code of the project(including types, utils, constants, etc.)
+├── packages                # Packages or Modules or SDK for UI-TARS Desktop │   ├── action-parser       # Action parser for parsing UI-TARS model output into actions │   ├── core                # Core SDK package for UI-TARS Agent │   ├── electron-ipc        # Electron IPC for communication between main and renderer processes │   ├── shared              # Shared code of the project(including types, utils, constants, etc.)
 │   ├── utio                # UTIO (UI-TARS Insights and Observation)
-│   └── visualizer          # Sharing HTML Visualization Reporter
+│   ├── visualizer          # Sharing HTML Visualization Reporter
+│   └── operators           # Automation operators
+│       └── nut-js          # Nut.js is a framework for building automation operators
+│
 ├── docs                    # Documentation of the project ├── rfcs                    # RFCs (Request for Comments) for the project ├── e2e                     # E2E test cases for the project